 It wasn't to be easy.
 During high school, he delivered papers before classes and worked after-school jobs to help support his family.
 He continued this pace throughout college, eventually earning three degrees – a graduate of accountancy from City College of New York, a bachelor of laws from Fordham, and a master of law from New York University – by working days and attending school at night.

-To remember the man, honor his accomplishments, and continue the fight, Anne Anchin established the David C. Anchin Center for the Advancement of Teaching at the University of South Florida.
-The mission of the Anchin Center is educational reform as the Center works with teachers and administrators toward "reinventing" the schools of the future.
+To remember the man, honor his accomplishments, and continue the fight, his wife, Anne, established the David C. Anchin Center for the Advancement of Teaching at the University of South Florida.

 First USF David C. Anchin Center Director- William "Bill" Katzenmeyer

 The history of the David C. Anchin Center began in the late 1980s with an unannounced visit by David Anchin to Dean William Katzenmeyer, the Dean of the College of Education.
 During his oral history, Dean Katzenmeyer told of how Mr. Anchin simply stated, "I am David Anchin and I am here to help you."
 Mr. Anchin told his story of his modest beginnings as a Russian immigrant and how his college education made a significant difference in his life.

 At the time, Dean Katzenmeyer was engaged in two important projects.
 The first project was a white paper that outlined the creation of a "special place" in the college that would honor and support the work of teachers.
 Simultaneously, he also was looking for feedback from the College's teacher candidates that would be used to enhance their educational experiences.